GM: Giants 'open for business' for No. 4 pick

 "I've tried to trade back as the general manager," Gettleman said.
 "The value wasn't there.
 There was a player we really liked."

+Trading down is also rare for the Giants.
+Per ESPN Stats and Information, the only time the Giants have traded down in the first round in the common draft era (since 1967) is in 2006, when they traded the 25th pick to the Steelers (who selected WR Santonio Holmes) in return for the 32nd pick (Giants selected Mathias Kiwanuka) and two additional picks in the third and fourth rounds.

 But this year may be the perfect setup.
 The Giants drafted a quarterback last year with the No. 6 overall pick.
-Even though Gettleman and coach Joe Judge wouldn't actually say that Daniel Jones is their unequivocal starter and franchise quarterback on Tuesday, he showed enough his rookie season that there are people within the Giants organization that are confident he's their guy.
+Even though Gettleman and coach Joe Judge wouldn't actually say on Tuesday that Daniel Jones is their unequivocal starter and franchise quarterback, Jones showed enough during his rookie season that people within the Giants organization are confident he's their guy.

 Gettleman admitted it's more likely a trade back could work in this scenario.
 His ears are perked.